dstroud/dreamsequence_dev/README.md

   - Mask 1-8: Custom scale masks that can be edited by holding down the Seq Grid key (column 8, row 8) and pressing K3 to enter the mask editor.
 These custom masks exist at the `SONG>>Scale` level.
 In other words `SONG>>Scale: Major` contains 8 custom masks which will change when switching to `SONG>>Scale: Natural Minor`.
 By default, Dreamsequence contains one example custom mask (Mask 1) for each `SONG>>Scale`.
 Custom Masks will be saved along with a song preset but can also be saved as global defaults, available when creating a new song, via `SYSTEM>>PARAMETERS>>PREFERENCES>>Save masks`.

-  - Custom 1-8+tr: Custom scales transposed within the scale by the active chord degree.
-This works just like the diatonic transposition in the Mode+tr option, but can produce curious results when the custom scale is not heptatonic.
+  - Mask 1-8+tr: Custom scale masks transposed within the scale by the active chord degree.
+This works just like the diatonic transposition in the Mode+tr option, but can produce curious results when the mask is not heptatonic.

   - Priority: This determines if Grid is configured for monophonic sequencing, or polyphonic/note pools.
 It works in conjunction with the `Polyphony` option to determine which notes (and how many of them) to play.
     - Mono: Only one note can be enabled per step/row at a time.
 If multiple notes appear on a step, having been entered while in a different mode, they will still appear, but only the lowest-pitched note will play.